 Heat pads have been used for decades in Japan to help keep the core body temperature stable.
 Heat is believed to boost the immune system and prevent colds and sickness.
 Ask your Japanese friends to explain what a “haramaki” is!
 The literal translation is “stomach roll” and these unique Japanese undergarments are still widely worn even today to keep the abdominal region warm and are usually made from stretchy cotton.
 The Japanese use heat pads and haramakis the way Westerners use an undershirt.

 The Japanese also believe that the feet are the second heart and by keeping them warm, you keep healthy and “genki” by keeping your chi energy flowing from the tip of your toes all over the body.
-Hotteeze start heating up as soon as you open the packet and stay hot for more than 12 hours while Hotteeze Foot Pads will keep toes toasty for 5 cozy hours!
+Hotteeze Heat Pads start heating up as soon as you open the packet and stay hot for more than 14 hours while Hotteeze for Feet Pads will keep toes toasty for 6 cozy hours!

 Be very careful any time the seasons change.
 Did you know that all over the world, vets are at their busiest during spring?
 As animals start to shed winter coats and lose fat at the end of winter they are the most susceptible to illness and disease.
 For humans too, sudden fluctuations in temperature can make our immune system weak.
 Here are some hot tips!